 The fair values of trade and other receivables approximate the amounts shown above.
-Included in the fair value of the receivables acquired through the business combination on October 31, 2019, is a reduction from the gross contractual amounts of an estimated amount of \$18 million related to contractual cash flows not expected to be collected.
-Movements on the provision for impairment of trade receivables during the period ended December 31, 2019 are as follows:
+Included in the fair value of the receivables acquired through the business combination on October 31, 2019, is a reduction from the gross contractual amounts of an estimated amount of \$19 million related to contractual cash flows not expected to be collected.
+Movements on the provision for impairment of trade receivables during the year ended December 31, 2020 are as follows:

-2019 \$'m

-At July 8,
+Year ended December 31, 2020 \$'m Period ended December 31, 2019 \$'m

+At January 1, (1)

-Provision for receivables impairment (1)
+Provision for receivables impairment (2) (1)

+Foreign exchange (1)

-At December 31, (1)
+At December 31, (4) (1)